President Trump Admits He Could Pardon Himself, But Says He Won’t Because He Did ‘Nothing Wrong’

 The subject of Trump being able to pardon himself once again entered the national conversation on Sunday, when Trump attorney Rudy Giuliani made the rounds of the Sunday morning news shows.
 As reported by the Inquisitr, Giuliani told both NBC’s Meet the Press and ABC’s This Week With George Stephanopoulos essentially the same thing: that Trump could pardon himself, but won’t.

-Giuliani, however, said that Trump wouldn’t pardon himself not because of his innocence, but because doing so with almost certainly result in impeachment.
+Giuliani, however, said that Trump wouldn’t pardon himself not because of his innocence but because doing so will almost certainly result in impeachment.

 “The president of the United States pardoning himself is unthinkable… it would probably lead to immediate impeachment.”